stephenh/stephenh.github.com/_posts/2010-07-18-publishing-to-maven-repos-with-ivy.markdown

 `ivysettings.xml`
 -----------------

-This is the [gwt-mpv-dev `ivysettings.xml`](http://github.com/stephenh/gwt-mpv/tree/master/dev/ivysettings.xml), with comments added.
+This is the [ivysettings.xml](https://github.com/stephenh/joist/blob/master/ivysettings.xml) to Joist, with comments added.

     <ivysettings>
       <!--